arecker/cookbook/recipes/pizza/thin-crust-pizza.md

 ### Procedure

 1. Add olive oil to a small sauce pan over medium low heat.
-Add garlic and stir gently with a spoon.
+Add shallots and stir gently with a spoon.

-2. Just before the garlic starts to get brown, add oregano and tomato paste.
+2. Sweat down the shallots.
+Add oregano and tomato paste.
 Stir and cook for another minute.

 3. Use a blender (immersion blender is easiest) to puree the can of tomatoes.
 Turn the heat to high and dump the entire can in.
 Using the same can, fill 1/4 of the way with water and add to sauce.

 4. Bring the heat down and simmer gently while occasionally stirring for 20-30 minutes.
 Add salt to taste.

 5. Optional: purree the sauce with a blender again and add a whole basil stem while it cools.
+Strain the sauce one final time.

 ## Pizza